 , the legendary founders of Rome.

-SAGA f Norse Mythology, Swedish, Icelandic
+Saga f Norse Mythology, Swedish, Icelandic

-SEDNA f Mythology
+Sedna f Mythology

 Meaning unknown.
 This is the name of the Inuit goddess of the sea, sea animals and the underworld.
 According to some legends Sedna was originally a beautiful woman thrown into the ocean by her father.

-SHANNON f & m English
+Shannon f & m English